seedli/todolist/README.md

 # Funtionalities
 ## User controlling
+The RESTFul APIs are secured by **Basic Authentication**

 Once the application has been started, there are three user accounts with different role have been pre-populated
 - admin (role : ADMIN)
 - tom (role : USER)
 - jerry (role : USER)

-Their default password all are **Truck123**
+Their default password are **Truck123**

 Users with ADMIN role can do any manipulation of the funtions of this application.

-Normal USER can view the user list, chenge their password, view the lists which are belong to them or shared with them, and update their items.
+Normal USER can view the user list, chenge the password of their owned, view the lists belong to them or have been shared with them, and update the items.

 ### API Examples
 #### Get user list